Elixeum/docs/docs/pages/developer/api/contract-planning.md

 ### List
 Gets a list of contract type custom fields from database.

-Endpoint: `GET: {hostName}/contract-planning-service/api/contractTypeCustomField/list/{contractTypeId:guid}`
+Endpoint: `GET /contract-planning-service/api/contractTypeCustomField/list/{contractTypeId:uuid}`

 Params:
-`contractTypeId:guid` - Contract type identification
+`contractTypeId:uuid` - Contract type identification
 `offset:int` - The number of records that is skipped `count:int` - The maximum number of records to return